 High-G tests conducted in 2015 evaluated:

 Continuing High-Altitude Chamber testing evaluates:

 PoSSUM is involved in a variety of research with Embry-Riddle, including aerospace physiology and human performance research involving PoSSUM Scientist-Astronaut Candidates.
 These tests are designed to study the diversity of physiological and psychological responses to spaceflight analog conditions.

 Flight research involving Final Frontier Design spacesuits and associated PoSSUM technologies have been conducted on research aircraft.
 These tests help assess the functionality of the suit in an operational environment similar to that of a spacecraft.
 PoSSUM’s Mooney M20K aircraft is used here to demonstrate flight procedures using a suited pilot.

-Project PoSSUM and Survival Systems USA have jointly developed a program that provides analog environments to the landing and post-landing phase of manned space missions, coupled with an educational program designed exclusively for PoSSUM graduates.
+Project PoSSUM and Survival Systems USA have jointly developed a program that provides analog environments to the landing and post-landing phase of human space missions, coupled with an educational program designed exclusively for PoSSUM graduates.
 Project PoSSUM graduates also have the unique opportunity to participate in a wide variety of lunar and Mars analog immersive science expeditions in partnership with Science in the Wild.
 Here, graduates investigate the actual science that would be performed on the Moon or on Mars, the tools that might be needed to conduct the science, and how those tools would be used by astronauts within an EVA spacesuit.

 2018: Phase One Post-Landing test objectives: 1) side hatch nominal egress performance, 2) top hatch nominal egress performance, 3) space suit flotation and stability in water, 4) Egress bottle CO2 washout under exertion, 6) controlled (parachute) drop into water, 6) raft ingress performance.